 Can I use medical marijuana for pain management?

 Medical marijuana holds a lot of promise for treating pain based on the results of some studies and an overwhelming amount of success stories online.
 But, science can’t conclude that marijuana alone can alleviate pain for a couple of reasons.

 First, there simply isn’t enough research performed on a large scale that is reliable by experimental standards.
 Cannabis remains a schedule 1 drug under federal law.
 So, securing funding and performing research for marijuana legally is highly restrictive.

 Second, the research that does exist tests in the effects of medical marijuana for pain management under extreme circumstances like in AIDS patients or those with intense neuropathic pain.

 That said, studies published as recently as 2018 suggest that medical marijuana may offer mild to moderate relief.
 The studies recommend using medical marijuana for pain as a palliative treatment rather than a cure.

 Medical marijuana might help some people on a case-by-case basis.
 Some patients in clinical trials reported over a 30% reduction in their pain.
 That could be a life-changing improvement for those in need.

 Can medical marijuana replace opiates?

-Medical marijuana should never be used as a replacement to prescribed medication without professional advice first.
+Medical marijuana should never be used as a replacement to prescribed medication without professional advice first and also by law, it is required first to have an MMJ card in Colorado.
 Always talk to a doctor about changing a pain management plan.
-That said, cannabis might be able to work in tandem with opioids and let you use a lower amount to manage pain.
+That said, medical marijuana might be able to work in tandem with opioids for pain management and let you use a lower amount.